DaijuAiba/Cambodia-Microfinance/M&A/Report on event study analysis.md

 We use difference-in-difference approach for estimating the impact of M&A cases.
 Specifically, we use the following specification for the estimation.
 <br>

+In Microfinance sectors, there have been an increasing number of M&A cases over the world.  [^3]

 <img src="https://render.githubusercontent.com/render/math?math=y_{ijt} = \Sigma_{k=-4}^{-1} \beta_{k} \times treat_{ik}%2B \Sigma_{k=0}^{4} \beta_{k} \times treat_{ik} %2B \gamma X_{it} %2B \mu_i %2B \nu_{jt} %2B \epsilon_{ijt}"><br>